 New The Gandalf Fund – This program offers financial aid for working and retired assistance dogs who have suffered an acute or prolonged illness or injury.

-New 2018 The Buddy Foundation – This nonprofit group gives financial assistance for canine family members who live in the state of Maryland and need lifesaving medical care.
+New 2018 The Buddy Foundation of Maryland – This nonprofit group gives financial assistance for canine family members who live in the state of Maryland and need lifesaving medical care.

 The ASPCA recommends that pet parents in need of financial aid talk with their veterinarian about setting up a payment plan before seeking out a national grant.
 And if you live in the area of a veterinary school of medicine, the ASPCA suggests you check out their programs for veterinary care and clinical trials.
 Many of these programs are comprehensive and free.
 And finally if you are a senior citizen, be sure to ask your veterinary hospital if they give a senior discount.